Comply! Govt to Twitter on farmer protest hashtag

 The notice also said Twitter has no constitutional, statutory or legal basis whatsoever to comment upon the interplay of statutory provisions with constitutional principles or to unilaterally read down the scope of statutory provisions as per its own limited private understanding of the constitutional and statutory laws of India.

 Government officials said that Twitter had been asked to block over 250 accounts or tweets that were using a specific hashtag.
-The IT Ministry has blocked around 250 tweets and Twitter accounts which were being using ModiPlanningFarmerGenocide hashtag and making fake, intimidatory and provocative tweets.
+The IT Ministry has blocked around 250 tweets and Twitter accounts which were being using #ModiPlanningFarmerGenocide hashtag and making fake, intimidatory and provocative tweets.